-As DHCS staff map data to outcomes indicators, and as the report template is designed, it is anticipated additional data will be needed.
-The collection of additional variables will be prioritized based on criteria that includes, but is not limited to, criticality of the variables to decision-making and the system impacts of collecting the variables (e.g., accessibility of the variables, costs of making system changes at the state and county levels).
+As DHCS staff map data to outcomes indicators, and as the report template is designed, it is anticipated that additional data will be needed.
+The collection of additional variables will be prioritized based on criteria that include, but are not limited to; criticality of the variables to decision-making and the system impacts of collecting the variables (e.g., accessibility of the variables, costs of making system changes at the state and county levels).